How to Sanitize Shoes Before Entering the House

 Steps to Sanitize Your Shoes

-1. First, you’ll want to purchase disinfecting wipes.
-Make sure they’re EPA-registered.7 This registration is necessary because it certifies that the product is effective.8
+1. First, before you can have clean shoes, you’ll want to purchase disinfecting wipes.
+Make sure they’re EPA-registered.7 This registration is necessary because it certifies that the product is effective and will work to disinfect shoes.8

 2. Second, you’ll want to designate a “clean chair.”
 This is the chair you’ll sit on when you disinfect your shoes, ensuring that you don’t spread germs elsewhere in your house.7

 3. Third, once you’re sitting in your “clean chair,” you’ll use the disinfecting wipes to clean the shoes.
-Wipe all of the shoe’s surfaces from top to bottom, and don’t forget the shoe sole.7
+Whether you have white sneakers, sandals, leather shoes, or boots, you are going to want to use this technique to help with the cleaning process.
+Wipe all of the shoe’s surfaces from top to bottom, and don’t forget the shoe sole.
+7

 Other Cleaning Strategies